cnchenpu/sys-net-admin/perfmon.md

 ---|---
 top | Display Linux processes
-vmstat | Report virtual memory statistics mpstat | Report processors related statistics sar | Collect and report system activity information ps | Report a snapshot of the current processes iostat | Report CPU and IO statistics iotop | I/O monitor netstat | Print network connections, routing tables and interface statistics
+vmstat | Report virtual memory statistics free | Display amount of free and used memory in the system mpstat | Report processors related statistics sar | Collect and report system activity information ps | Report a snapshot of the current processes pstree | Display a tree of processes iostat | Report CPU and IO statistics iotop | I/O monitor netstat | Print network connections, routing tables and interface statistics